jidongxiao/CSCI1200-DataStructures/lectures/27_garbage_collection/README.md

 #### Member Functions and Operators of std::shared_ptr

 - reset()	Releases ownership of the managed object.
-Can also assign a new object.

 - use_count()	Returns the number of shared_ptrs sharing ownership of the object.